 - Sea salt to taste

-- Melt tallow in a large skillet over medium heat.
+- Melt butter, ghee or coconut oil in a large skillet over medium heat.
 Add the lamb sausage and brown a few minutes each side.
 Once browned, remove from pan and set aside to cool (sausage may not be cooked all the way through yet, which is fine).

 - To the same pan, add the onion and garlic, and saute for a minute over medium heat.
 Then, add the ground beef and break up with a wooden spoon or spatula.
 While the beef begins to cook, slice the cooled lamb sausage.
 Add to the pan with the beef and stir.